Kapildev-Pandey/Helmet-detection-by-Darkflow-master/README.md

 Here we will provide necessary path to to fill the gap.
 We also need configuration file and it's weights you can download from my github repository.

 [yolov2-tiny.cfg](https://drive.google.com/file/d/1cEvqlN_OGS4AR_Vxu6AFoTHaBy294aJJ/view)

 [yolov2-tiny_3000.weights](https://drive.google.com/file/d/1oH9f94nYlnkT15amplhPv9uOTWZjamIS/view)

+**Note**: Your downloaded files location is important and note down it's path.